ZimbiX/scsc-client/README.md

 scsc-client
 ===========

-A simple Ruby client for the Swinburne Cyber Security Club chat server
+A simple Ruby client for the Swinburne Cyber Security Club chat server.
+It's now multi-threaded to allow simultaneous receiving and sending of messages.

 ## Setup